grenzk/rock-paper-scissors/README.md

 This project is a simple implementation of the "rock paper scissors" game.
 This will determine what I learned from each of the lessons under **_Foundations > JavaScript Basics_**.
 For the moment, this will only run on the browser console.
 A more improved version of this program will come later on with an added GUI.

+### Update

+- Improved the game's functionality with an added user interface.
+- The code has been refactored.

 ## Prerequisite

 - Fundamentals Part I